Key Takeaways

 How severe is schizotypal personality disorder?

 Left untreated, STPD can negatively affect many aspects of a person’s life, including education, employment, and relationships.
-In rare cases, it can progress to schizophrenia or other psychotic disorders, although the majority of individuals with STPD do not develop these conditions.
+Some people may have trouble finishing school, keeping a job, or building a strong support network without treatment and ongoing support.
+In rare cases, STPD can progress to schizophrenia or another psychotic disorder, although most people with STPD don’t develop these conditions.

 What treatment options are there for STPD?